benardopiyo/Blitz/README.md

 ## Working use case application

-The textindex, as noted in Example Application, can be used in quick search and checking for content duplication.
+The blitz, as noted in Example Application, can be used in quick search and checking for content duplication.
 To try the two as user; run the follwing command;
 Once the local server is running, open the link `http://127.0.0.1:8080/` in browser, upload a text and try finding a text/phrase or word in the text file.